 This document use references to existing and future recommendations and guidelines from IALA dealing with the development, deployment and operation of PNT-relevant services including technical specification of communication interfaces between services and users.

->> explain difference between ports and harbours

 Structure of document

 Chapter 2 refers the requirements on high accuracy systems including dedicated definitions.